Steve Kistulentz

 Steve Kistulentz (born January 18, 1967) is an American novelist, poet, and screenwriter.
 He is the founding director of the graduate creative writing program at Saint Leo University in Florida.
-He is no longer serving as the Poet Laureate of Safety Harbor, FL. after admitting to transmitting child pornography.
+He is a former Poet Laureate of Safety Harbor, Florida.

 Life

+In 2022, Kistulentz was arrested for and confessed to ten counts of intentional viewing of child pornography.

 In 2021, Kistulentz published The Mating Calls of the Dead, a collection of poems about grief and family.
 Poet Shane McCrae called the poems in this book "among the best recent poems of the American South."

 In the last two years, he has worked on developing properties for series television.